 - The centre must have evidence of robust audit/MDT meeting with MFM learning outcomes

-- The centre must have a minimum of 2 subspecialty accredited MFM consultants
+- The centre must have a minimum of 2 accredited subspecialist consultants in MFM within unit

 - On-site regional neonatal intensive care facility with >10 beds

 - Ready access within a <50-mile radius to ALL of the following regional services:

 - Genetics: ALL cytogenetics, molecular genetics and clinical genetics sessions